Disengaging with China not credible, says James Cleverly

 Foreign Secretary James Cleverly has defended holding talks with Chinese officials in Beijing, saying it would not be "credible" to disengage.

-Meeting China's vice president, Mr Cleverly said the trip, the first by a such a senior UK figure in five years, would help avoid "mistrust and errors".
+Meeting China's vice president, Mr Cleverly said the trip, the first by such a senior UK figure in five years, would help avoid "mistrust and errors".

 But ahead of his visit, some UK MPs attacked the government's approach to China as "incoherent".